Infradevandops/NAMASKAH.APP/docs/ROADMAP.md

-# 🗺️ CumApp Development Roadmap
+# 🗺️ namaskah Development Roadmap

 ## 🎯 **Vision Statement**

-Transform CumApp into the leading micro-SaaS platform for SMS verification and communication, serving developers, businesses, and individuals with enterprise-grade reliability and AI-powered features.
+Transform namaskah into the leading micro-SaaS platform for SMS verification and communication, serving developers, businesses, and individuals with enterprise-grade reliability and AI-powered features.

 ---